facundobatista/flagsy/README.md

 ### Steps

+1. Go to `raw` subdir:

-1. Run `get_countries_data.py`, will leave a json with some data for all countries
+    1.1.
+Run `get_countries_data.py`, will leave a json with some data for all countries

-2. Run `get_coi_data.py`, will leave a json with some data for COI codes
+    1.2.
+Run `get_coi_data.py`, will leave a json with some data for COI codes

-3. Run `fill_country_info.py', which will improve each item in the countries json data
+    1.3.
+Run `fill_country_info.py', which will improve each item in the countries json data

+    1.4.
+Run `download_images.py`, which will leave a `imgs` directory

+2. Go to ...
+(FIXME)